 I wanted to return to growing my favourite courgette/summer squash next year – ‘Rugosa friulana’ – which is only available from Seeds of Italy.
 So I put in an order with them, and included sweetcorn and peas, and also a packet of fenugreek, which I want to grow because we’re doing more Indian cooking, and fresh leaves are hard to come by.
 I’ve ordered my seed garlic at the same time, but it hasn’t arrived yet.

-A few days ago, a member of my gardening offers and competitions FB group announced that Wyevale have got to the ‘bargain bucket’ stage of their gardening year, in which all of the remaining seed packets are taken off the racks and put into tubs for people to rifle through, reduced to 50p per packet.
+A few days ago, a friend announced that Wyevale have got to the ‘bargain bucket’ stage of their gardening year, in which all of the remaining seed packets are taken off the racks and put into tubs for people to rifle through, reduced to 50p per packet.
 It seemed like a good opportunity to stock up, so I went and had a look.
 I was careful to look at the ‘sow by’ dates on the packets, and rejected one or two which would be best sown this year.
 The peas have the shortest date on them – they will be best sown next year, although pea seeds last for years.
 All of the others are sow by 2020 or even 2021.
 Which explains the inclusion of lentils, which won’t make it into the 2019 garden, but which I may grow in 2020!

 My list of British seed growers isn’t growing very fast.
 There’s Real Seeds, of course, and the Heritage Seed Library, both of which regularly feed my seed box.
 Victoriana Nursery Gardens produce a lot of their own seed: